kulturpass-de/kulturpass-documentation/project-documentation/project-processes-and-functions.md

-# KulturPass DE - Project Processes and Functions
+# KulturPass - Project Processes and Functions

-The KulturPass DE project basically implements a cultural marketplace where the KulturPass app users consume the goods and services.
+The KulturPass project basically implements a cultural marketplace where the KulturPass app users consume the goods and services.
 For the vendors the following processes and functions are relevant on the platform:

 - Vendor Onboarding (including the steps: identification, registration, initial shop settings, initial product maintenance, initial offer creation)